Future of Beauty World Food Centre up in the air

 "The trustee (of the hawker centre) does not want to renew the hawker centre's license," he said.

-Burger stall Hambaobao, which opened its doors at Beauty World Centre's hawker centre about two years ago, also put up a Facebook post in late January informing its customers that it would be shuttering for good come Feb 5, as the "NEA license of (the) entire hawker centre cannot be renewed".
+Burger stall Hambaobao, which opened its doors at Beauty World Centre's hawker centre about two years ago, also put up a Facebook post in late January informing its customers that it would be shuttering for good come Feb 5.
+It said the "NEA license of (the) entire hawker centre cannot be renewed".

+However, Beauty World Food Centre is not managed by the National Environment Agency (NEA), according to NEA's website.

 "The management should give us some answers on why we can't continue our business," said one of the stall owners.